 However, taking the first steps to emergency-preparedness is far more important than compiling the perfect getaway kit, Ms Chetwin said.
 Your emergency planning should cover where you will meet if you can’t get home and a backup plan if you can’t pick up the kids, as well as:

 We've tested pre-made emergency survival kits and found most either lack key items, contain gear of poor quality or aren't good value.
-Only two of the seven are worth considering but none are as good as the DIY kit George took into the bush.
+There are just 2 we think are worth considering.

 Want to see more articles like this?
 See our full lists of news, opinion and recalls.